 Although there is barely any traffic to encounter that doesn’t mean you can switch off entirely.
 Having to keep upright on tricky trails and loose surfaces will help you improve your bike handling, make your pedal strokes more even and improve your awareness to the track’s obstacles.
 What’s more, the consistent bumping and vibration, while at first uncomfortable, will do you the world of good in the long run.

 When your handling has improved and you’ve well and truly caught the bug, the natural order of things is of course to pit yourself against other gravel fanatics.
 Events such as the Dirty Kanza and the Grinduro series put an emphasis on not only racing but fun too.
-If you catch the EF Education Pro Cycling series on this year’s Dirty Kanza you can see for yourself that gravel racing is creating a new and exciting subculture within the sport.
+If you catch the EF Education Pro Cycling series on the 2019 Dirty Kanza you can see for yourself that gravel racing is creating a new and exciting subculture within the sport.
 You’ll see plenty of gravel bikes at early season cyclocross races too where the dryer conditions suit a gravel bike perfectly.

 Just because you’re off-road, on narrow winding forest paths and sketchy gravel tracks, it doesn’t mean you can’t ride in a group.
 A gravel group ride will transform your Sunday socials.
 Riding off-road still has all the benefits of a club run just with a little less traffic.
 You’ll still be able to socialise side by side on the wider trails, and of course push each other on the technical sections and climbs.

 Although in its infancy, gravel riding has started to cultivate its own culture, one that’s defined by a desire to explore and have fun along the way.
 This new group, wittily named “groadies”, are a welcoming bunch.
 There is no set dress code here either – wear lycra if you want, but the fashion of choice tends to be baggy shorts and floral shirts.